-Community action agency programs in Massachusetts.
+Community action agency assistance programs in Massachusetts.

 In the state of Massachusetts, non-profit community action agencies listed below play a leading role in helping the less fortunate, unemployed, and low income residents.
 Many of the centers administer an extensive number of financial assistance programs to help families make it through a crisis.
 So short term grants may be available for paying expenses, such as rent or heating bills, while a client works with a case manager on self-sufficiency.